 I first learned to dive with Torbay branch of BSAC back in 1987 when I was 13 years old and I have not looked back since.
 Some years were spent with Brixham SAA/BSAC as well as the branch at my university in Cheltenham.
 I am now a member of Totnes BSAC.

 I started taking an interest in underwater photography when the digital era made it relatively cheap for sport divers to take up the challenge.
 Since then I have used a stream of Canon, Olympus and Fuji cameras.
-I have recently updated my kit to an Olympus E-M1 in an Aquatica AE-M1 housing.
-I find that the micro four-thirds system suits my style of photography perfectly.
+I had a very happy 8 years with an Olympus OM-D E-M1 in an Aquatica AE-M1 housing, but have switched to a Canon R7 recently.
+I find that the modern mirrorless systems suit my style of photography perfectly.

 Early photographic influences were from my time spent amongst Freedivers at international competitions; Zena Holloway, Fred Buyle and Axel Scholler were the main photographers from whom I took great inspiration for image making.